AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    :option:`--projects`, the units of interest are those designated by this project only.

+:option:`--non-coverable`:
+   For source coverage analysis specifically, report about language statements for which no object code could be found in the surrounding suprogram (typically out of optimization).

 :option:`--projects`, |rarg|:
    When using :option:`-P`, use the provided projects to select units of interest.
 These projects must all be part of the import transitive closure